-The one-year course, conducted by the National Centre for Liturgy, offers candidates the opportunity to study the worship of the Church, its tradition and its place in the Church today.
+The one-year course, conducted in conjunction with the National Centre for Liturgy, offers candidates the opportunity to study the worship of the Church, its tradition and its place in the Church today.
 It aims to provide formation in Liturgy to enable the student to take a leadership role in pastoral work, specialising in Liturgy, at diocesan and parish level.